In this article, you will learn some important definition used in flow measurement.

 COMPOUND FLOW METERS :

 Meters that have the feature of both positive displacement and velocity are known as compound meters.
-The unit of measurement is usually in liters, but sometimes in cubic meters.
+The unit of measurement is usually in litres, but sometimes in cubic meters.